t-troebst/perfanno.nvim/README.md

 * `:PerfAnnoAnnotateCallGraph` loads callgraph data and annotates all buffers.
 Works just like `:PerfAnnoAnnotateFlat`.
 * `:PerfAnnoToggleAnnotations` toggles annotations assuming they have been loaded.
 * `:PerfAnnoFindHottest` opens a telescope finder with the hottest files according to the current annotations.

+## Future Goals

+* Allow annotating relative to a certain area (function, block, selection, file, etc.)
+* Add a picker to find the most frequent callers of a function
+* Add `vim.ui.select` fallback option for `:PerfAnnoFindHottest` if telescope is not installed
+* Show annotations inside the telescope previewer